 - According to another study, depression may have a 37% heritable component.

-- Also, some studies have suggested that women may be more vulnerable than men to the genetic variables linked to depression.
+studies [3*]have suggested that women may be more vulnerable than men to the genetic variables linked to depression.

 A mental health expert can help you determine the root cause and action plan for your depression symptoms.